Distributionally Robust Fault Detection Trade-off Design with Prior Fault Information: Conclusion

 \section{Conclusion}

 In this work, a new DRFD design scheme was proposed that incorporates prior information of critical faults and safely keeps FAR under control without exactly knowing the probabilistic distribution of uncertainty.
 Built upon a new relaxed distributionally robust chance constraint, the proposed approach makes it feasible to balance between a robust detection of critical faults and maintaining the detectability of unknown faults.
 Then, an exact reformulation of the proposed new DRFD problem was derived as a semi-definite program with BMIs.
-We developed a tailored solution algorithm, including an initialization strategy and a sequential optimization procedure, which helps to effectively tackle the optimization problem by solving SDPs.
-Finally, comprehensive case studies on a simulated three-tank system and a realistic lithium-ion battery cell showed that our method enables a more balanced performance than generic DRFD designs.
+We developed a tailored heuristic algorithm, including an initialization strategy and a sequential minimization procedure, which helps to find a high-quality solution of the problem by solving SDPs.
+Finally, comprehensive case studies on a simulated three-tank system and a realistic lithium-ion battery cell showed that our proposed heuristic solution algorithm can efficiently find a high-quality design, which achieves a more balanced performance than generic DRFD designs.
 It not only maintains good sensitivity against unknown faults but also ensures a robust detection of known critical faults.
 In future work, it is worth investigating how to relax the dependence on the exact fault information and further address time-varying disturbances by injecting more probabilistic information.